-Without going into the school book definition of online presence, it essentially means how easy it is to find your brand or company online, through search engines, on social media, and other relevant places on the internet.
+Without going into the school book definition of online presence, it essentially means how easy it is to find your brand or company online through search engines, social media, and other relevant places on the internet.

 Having a consistent online presence helps you reach your customers quickly and motivate them to do business with you.
 Back in the day, an online presence meant having a website for branding, but it didn’t do much to achieve your sales goals or meet your bottom line.

 However, having a fully optimized website and strategic content across the internet is essential for meeting sales goals and staying relevant in the eyes of the 80% of consumers who search the internet to find a local business.

 Creating an online presence isn’t difficult or expensive.
 Here are 15 sure-shot ways that can help you establish a successful online presence for your sustainable brand.